mozilla-conduit/conduit-docs/phabricator-user.rst

     $ arc diff .^

-To set the parent-child relationship, go to your first commit, choose "Edit Related Revisions..." from the right-hand menu, then "Edit Child Revisions".
+To set the parent-child relationship, you can use the UI or put a directive into the child's commit message.
+To use the UI, go to your first commit, choose "Edit Related Revisions..." from the right-hand menu, then "Edit Child Revisions".
 Your child revision may be suggested, or you can enter an ID into the search box, including the ``D`` to denote a differential revision, e.g. ``D32``:

 .. image:: images/add-child-revision.png
    :align: center